killercup/scribbles/_posts/2018-11-11-serve-archived-static-files-over-http.md

 ### Using more bits for addressing

-Instead of splitting the 64-bit integer into two 32bit integers, we might as split it into chunks of varying size, for example 40 bit and 24 bit
+Instead of splitting the 64 bit integer into two 32 bit integers, we might as split it into chunks of varying size, for example 40 bit and 24 bit
 -- shifting the limits to 1 TB archives containing files up to 16 MB.